sparkfun/hacker-application/dotfiles/README.md

 >I added my .bash_profile to this directory.
-Among other things, this is where I customize the appearance of my bash prompt.
+Among other things, this is where I customize the appearance of my bash prompt to make it look like this:

 ![My terminal](./terminal.png?raw=true "Terminal prompt customizations")